kangdongil/airbnb-clone_20210531/README.md

 * MEDIA_URL: URL that handles the media served from `MEDIA_ROOT`
   - must end in a slash(/)
   - start with slash will make url absolute
+* Style of Inline
+  - TabularInline
+  - StackedInline

+# 8.6